floragunncom/search-guard-docs/_content/_docs_introduction/main_concepts.md

 A common use case is to combine the Search Guard internal user database with LDAP / Active Directory.

-### External authentication / SSO
+Additionally, Search Guard supports so-called user information backends which can enrich the data of an already authenticated user by additional roles or attributes.
+Thus, you can get authentication from JWT.
+This JWT might also already carry role information.
+Using an LDAP user information backend, you can retrieve additional roles for the authenticated user.

-Search Guard also supports external authentication and Single Sign On (SSO) solutions.
+Search Guard also supports **external authentication and Single Sign On (SSO) solutions**.
 In most cases, these systems act as a proxy or store authentication information in HTTP header fields.
 Search Guard provides an HTTP proxy authenticator, which can read and interpret these fields.

-## Authorisation (authz)

-After an authenticator has **verified** a user's **credentials**, an (optional) authorisation module can collect additional roles for the authenticated user from a configured backend.
-In most cases, this will be LDAP / Active Directory.

-These roles are called **backend roles**.

 ## Users and roles